UAE-based firm to set up $500m fund, invest in new projects in digital sector

 The strategic roadmap drawn up by Bayanat and Yahsat is based on deploying a constellation of satellites with SAR technology in the near future

-UAE-based firm Hodler Investments on Tuesday announced a plan to launch a $500 million Digital Energy Infrastructure (DEI) Fund, targetted at Middle East, Africa and North American (MENA) markets.
+UAE-based firm Hodler Investments on Tuesday announced a plan to launch a $500 million Digital Energy Infrastructure (DEI) Fund, targeted at Middle East, Africa and North American (MENA) markets.

 The closed-ended fund by the Dubai Silicon Oasis-based company will invest in utility-like income-generating assets and distributed energy infrastructure for compute applications that adopt innovative methods for carbon capture, storage, and utilisation.